hdl-util/hdmi/README.md

 ## Reference Documents

 *These documents are not hosted here!
-They are available on Library Genesis.*
+They are available on Library Genesis and other locations.*

 * [HDMI Specification v1.4a](https://libgen.is/book/index.php?md5=28FFF92120C7A2C88F91727004DA71ED)
 * [EIA-CEA861-D.pdf](https://libgen.is/book/index.php?md5=CEE424CA0F098096B6B4EC32C32F80AA)